 Updated February 27, 2013

-The University Center student residences will open Fall 2013.
+The University Center student residence opened in fall 2013.

 The University Center's academic spaces will open in January 2014.